A. The destruction of the temple and its implications.

 ii.
 "One clear aim of this chapter is to prevent premature excitement about the parousia."
 (France)

 c.
-All these are the beginning of sorrows: Though none of those events are the specific sign of the end of the age, collectively they are a sign.
-When Jesus described these calamities as the beginning of sorrows He literally called them the beginning of labor pains.
-Just as is true with labor pains, we should expect that the things mentioned - wars, famines, earthquakes, and so on - would become more frequent and more intense before the return of Jesus – without any one of them being the specific sign of the end.
+All these are the beginning of sorrows: Though none of those events are the specific sign of the end, collectively they are a sign.
+When Jesus described these calamities as the beginning of sorrows, He literally called them the beginning of labor pains.
+Just as is true with labor pains, we should expect that the things mentioned - wars, famines, earthquakes, and so on - would become more frequent and more intense before the return of Jesus - without any one of them being the specific sign of the end.

 i.
 "The beginning: such an accumulation of horrors might well appear to the inexperienced the end, hence the remark to prevent panic."
 (Bruce)